-- i.
-Monitoring or intercepting the files or electronic communications of other employees or third parties; - ii.
-Hacking or obtaining security access to systems or accounts they are not authorized to use; - iii.
-Using other people's log-ins or passwords; - iv.
-Using online chat/instant messenger (IM) programs for non-business related activity. - v.
-Breaching, testing, or monitoring computer or network security measures. - B. No e-mail or other electronic communications can be sent that attempt to hide the identity of the sender or represent the sender as someone else. - C. Electronic media and services should not be used in a manner that is likely to cause network congestion or significantly hamper the ability of other people to access and use the system. - D. Anyone obtaining electronic access to other companies' or individuals' materials must respect all copyrights and cannot copy, retrieve, modify or forward copyrighted materials except as permitted by the copyright owner. - 6.
+- c.
+Electronic media and services should not be used in a manner that is likely to cause network congestion or significantly hamper the ability of other people to access and use the system. - d.
+Anyone obtaining electronic access to other companies' or individuals' materials must respect all copyrights and cannot copy, retrieve, modify or forward copyrighted materials except as permitted by the copyright owner. - 6.
 Encryptions.
 Encryption software may be utilized for purposes of safeguarding sensitive or confidential business information.
 Employees who may use encryption on files stored on a City computer must provide their supervisor with a sealed hard copy record (to be retained in a secure location) of all of the passwords and/or encryption keys necessary to access the files. - 7.
-Online Chat Rooms / Instant Messaging. - A. Employees should remember that any messages or information sent using City-provided computers and equipment to one or more individuals via an electronic network (e.g., internet mailing lists, bulletin boards, chat rooms, and online services) are statements identifiable and attributable.
-The installation or use of external online instant messaging programs is prohibited without prior City approval. - B. The City recognizes that participation in some forums may be important to the performance of an employee's job.
+Online Chat Rooms / Instant Messaging - a.
+Employees should remember that any messages or information sent using City provided computers and equipment to one or more individuals via an electronic network (e.g., internet mailing lists, bulletin boards, chat rooms, and online services) are statements identifiable and attributable.
+The installation or use of external online instant messaging programs is prohibited without prior City approval. - b.
+The City recognizes that participation in some forums may be important to the performance of an employee's job.
 For instance, an employee may find the answer to a technical problem by consulting members of a user group devoted to a particular technical area. - 8.
-Social Media.
-Social media is an umbrella term that defines the various activities that integrate technology, social interaction, and content creation.
-Through social media, individuals or collaborations of individuals can create web content, organize content, edit or comment on content, combine content, and share content.
-Social media services and uses many technologies and forms, including but not limited to RSS and other syndicated web feeds, blogs, wikis, photo sharing, video sharing, podcasting, social bookmarking, mashups, widgets, virtual worlds, and micro-blogs.
-Not all forms of social media may be appropriate for use by City departments.
+Violations.
+Violations of previous sections of this policy which outline the privilege of access to e-mail, telephones, the internet or any other City electronic media will be subject to disciplinary action, up to and including termination of employment, legal action, and/or criminal liability.